You can make a pretty tasty and quick stir-fry sauce using ingredients lying around the kitchen. Soy sauce, garlic, orange, and red pepper flakes.

 2 cups broccoli

 The rice always takes the longest, so I started with that.
 Combine the servings you’d like and follow instructions according to package.
-Using chicken broth gives it a nice flavor, a step up from water ya feel me?
+Using chicken broth gives it a nice flavor.

-Now cook the broccoli as you’d like to.
-Boil, microwave, bake, whatever, just get them cooked to your likings and let be.
+Now cook the broccoli as you’d like.
+Boil, microwave, bake, etc.

-While the rice is cooking/simmering and the broccoli is chillin’, heat up a pan on medium with non-stick cooking spray (or even 1 tbsp coconut oil) and add the garlic, soy sauce and oranges.
+While the rice is cooking/simmering and the broccoli is chillin’, heat up a pan on medium with non-stick cooking spray or favorite cooking oil (sesame would taste good) and add the garlic, soy sauce and oranges.
 Let heat up a bit and then add tempeh.
 Cook until slightly browned on each side.

-Once the tempeh is done, transfer to a bowl or something of the like.
+Once the tempeh is done, transfer to a bowl/plate.
 Sauté the kale in the juices of the tempeh mixture until wilted.
-I added a few splashes of chicken broth to soften up the kale, you may use water to get the same effect.
-Once done, add the tempeh back to the pan and let them mingle.
+I added a few splashes of chicken broth to soften up the kale, you may use water or oil.
+Once done, add the tempeh back to the pan cook for a bit.

 How’s the rice doing?
 Done?
 How’s the broccoli doing?
 Done too?
-Well what do you know, looks like you’re ready to eat mister/madam.
+Well what do you know, looks like you’re ready to eat.

-Here’s how I did it- Bowl, bam.
 Layer rice, broccoli, kale and then tempeh.
-Sprinkle some extra juices from the orange on top if you desire, enjoy…and let your body enjoy it too, as you just injected health into it.
+Sprinkle some extra juices from the orange on top if you want.
+Enjoy.